malak-crypto/EEG-To-Text/readme.md

 # EEG-To-Text Model

-This project builds upon the "Are EEG-To-Text models working?" implementation by NeuSpeech (NeuSpeech/EEG-To-Text) and leverages the base framework and execution pipeline from MikeWangWZHL (mikewang/eeg-to-text).
+This project builds upon the "Are EEG-To-Text models working?" implementation by NeuSpeech (NeuSpeech/EEG-To-Text) and leverages the base framework and execution pipeline from MikeWang (mikewang/eeg-to-text).

 ## Table of Contents